-As a condition of enrollment, all admitted applicants are required to answer a question regarding felony history prior to paying the acceptance fee.
+As a condition of enrollment, all admitted applicants are asked Ohio State's Community Enrollment Question when they log in to accept admission.
+This question asks students if they have any prior or pending academic or behavioral misconduct charges or felonies to disclose.
 Answering yes to the question is not an automatic bar to enrollment.
-Ohio State reviews each case holistically and will seek to understand the context of any "yes" answers.
+Ohio State reviews each case holistically and seeks to understand the context of each student's situation.

 The committee considers all relevant information gathered during its review.
 You may choose to include that information in your personal statement.

 No, electronic signatures will not be accepted.

 Students are welcome to submit supporting documents that would be helpful in the review of their case.
 Documents can be uploaded through our document uploader.